puniverse/capsule/README.md

 Capsule is a dead-easy deployment package for standalone JVM applications.
 Capsule lets you package your entire application into a single JAR file and run it like this `java -jar app.jar`.
 That's it.
 You don't need platform-specific startup scripts, and no JVM flags: the application capsule contains all the JVM configuration options.
 It supports native libraries, custom boot class-path, and Java agents.
 It can automatically download Maven dependencies when the program is first launched if you choose not to embed them in the capsule, and it can even automatically download a new version of your application when it is published to a Maven repository.

+### Cool Stuff You Can Do with Capsules

+* Have your JAR automatically choose an appropriate JVM version, set JVM flags, and add an embedded JAR to the boot class path.
+* Distribute your application as an "executable WAR": it can be deployed to a servlet container *or*, if executed directly, it will automatically download Jetty and deploy itself into the embedded container.
+* Distribute a Clojure application wihtout embedding Clojure itself in the capsule, and have Clojure downloaded the first time the capsule is launched.
+The Clojure distribution will be cached shared among all Clojure capsules so t will only be downloaded once.

 ### How Capsule Works

 When you include the Capsule class in your JAR file and set it to serve as the JAR's main class, Capsule reads various configuration values (like JVM arguments, environment variables, Maven dependencies and more) from the JAR's manifest.
 It then downloads all required Maven dependencies, if any, and optionally extracts the JAR's contents into a cache directory.
 It then picks a JVM installation based on the version requirements in the manifest, and finally, it spawns another JVM process to run your application as configured.